strategineer/personal-website/content/tabletop/savage-rifts/gming.md

   - PCs stranded on Mad Max-like world and must acquire means of returning back to Castle Refuge.
   - PCs might work for a warlord, rising through the ranks until they can find a way back home.
   - Racing!
 Vehicle-based transport missions
+- El Dorado'nt
+  - multi-step arc to infiltrate and assassinate local Coalition leadership at Fort El Dorado, reducing CS presence near Castle Refuge

+## Missions

+- A whole town has been replaced by interdimensional interlopers or goblins (citizens are being held under the town and being kept to help the "actors" sell the bit)
+- A nuclear reactor is leaking into a nearby river causing mutations and deaths all around it.
+- Star Trek-like Q figure plays a game with the 9ers
+- 9ers investigate a town who's inhabitants have all dissappeared without a trace.
+- 9ers investigate a town suffering from weekly attacks by monsters.

+# Tables

+TODO

+- Table for random encounters during travel on overworld map based on area (mountains, CS-controlled, etc.)
+- Table for random NPC names + species
+- Table for random encounters with NPCs in Castle Refuge (who do you encounter in the halls?)
+- Table for where does the rift you just entered lead to